-Honda, Kia, and other automakers have pulled out all the stops for this year’s Super Bowl.
+Honda, Kia, and other automakers have pulled out all the stops for the 2017 Super Bowl.

 It’s almost time for Super Bowl LI, when we’ll gather to watch commercials, and maybe some football in between.
 The game promises another year filled with ads from automakers like Audi, Buick, and Ford, all of which will put their best and brightest ad talent to use.
 While some companies are skewing towards the political side of things, others are opting for humor to pitch their latest products.